tylerbare98/DisplayDataModalSandBox/README.md

+This and all my other project on github can be run by going to gitpod and typing npm start.

 Tyler Bare
 ~8 hours completion time, but wanted to make sure it was organized and not sloppy.
 I testify that this work was completed by myself.